General Surgery

 Karen

-For any concerns about your pet's health, or to make an appointment, please call Hoppers Crossing Veterinary Clinic & Hospital: (03) 9748 6644
+For any concerns about your pet's health, or to make an appointment, please contact Hoppers Crossing Veterinary Clinic & Hospital or call us on (03) 9748 6644.

 Contact Us